sm2774us/full_stack_interview_prep_2021/README.md

 ##### A19.
 CSS column layout helps you to divide your text in to columns.
 For example consider the below magazine news which is one big text but we need to divide the same in to 3 columns with a border in between.
-That’s where HTML 5 column layout comes to help.
+That's where HTML 5 column layout comes to help.

 ![CSS-Column-Layout-image](./assets/CSS-Column-Layout.PNG)